 Since inception, the Company's operations have focused on organization and staffing, business planning, raising capital, establishing an intellectual property portfolio, conducting preclinical studies and clinical trials, pursuing regulatory approvals and commercializing XHANCE in the US.
-As of June 30, 2023, the Company had cash and cash equivalents of \$71,311 and a working capital deficiency of \$60,689.
+As of September 30, 2023, the Company had cash and cash equivalents of \$66,845 and a working capital deficiency of \$65,361.

 The Company is subject to a number of risks similar to other life sciences companies, including successful discovery, development and commercialization of its products and product candidates, raising additional capital, the development by its competitors of new technological innovations, protection of proprietary technology and market acceptance of the Company's products.
-The Company has incurred recurring net losses every quarter since inception through Q1 2023.
-In Q2 2023, the Company generated net income of \$2,626 driven by a unrealized gain on the fair value of warrants.
-The Company has accumulated a deficit of \$701,114 as of June 30, 2023.
+The Company has incurred recurring net losses since inception and has accumulated a deficit of \$710,408 as of September 30, 2023.

 The Company entered into a Note Purchase Agreement (the Note Purchase Agreement) on September 12, 2019 with funds managed by Pharmakon Advisors, LP (Pharmakon), the investment manager of the BioPharma Credit Funds (BioPharma) which was subsequently amended on August 13, 2020, March 2, 2021, November 16, 2021, August 10, 2022, and November 9, 2022.
 On November 23, 2022, the Company amended and restated the Note Purchase Agreement (the A&R Note Purchase Agreement).
 Pursuant to the A&R Note Purchase Agreement, the financial covenants requiring the Company to achieve minimum trailing twelve-month consolidated XHANCE net product sales and royalties were modified (See Note 8).
-The principal balance outstanding under the A&R Note Purchase Agreement was \$130,000 at June 30, 2023.
+The principal balance outstanding under the A&R Note Purchase Agreement was \$130,000 at September 30, 2023.

 The Company's continuation as a going concern is dependent on its ability to maintain compliance with its covenants under the A&R Note Purchase Agreement, including minimum trailing twelve-month consolidated XHANCE net sales and royalties the Company is required to achieve commencing with the trailing twelve months ending March 31, 2024 and its ability to generate sufficient cash flows from operations to meet its obligations and/or obtain additional capital through equity or debt financings, partnerships, collaborations, or other sources, as may be required.
-The A&R Note Purchase Agreement includes events of default, in certain cases subject to customary periods to cure, following which Pharmakon may accelerate all amounts outstanding pursuant to the Note Purchase Agreement.
+The A&R Note Purchase Agreement includes events of default, in certain cases subject to customary periods to cure, following which Pharmakon may accelerate all amounts outstanding pursuant to the A&R Note Purchase Agreement.
 The accompanying consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities and commitments in the normal course of business.